 Link monorepo’s frontend and backend together

-At this moment, we have to tell our web application how to use the backend API.
-Let’s update our Label component to use the backend API server.
+At this moment, we have to tell our web application how to use the back-end API.
+Let’s update our Label component to use the back-end API server.

 Try modern dev experience with Nx monorepo build